PlaidCloud/website/content/en/docs/tasks/job/automated-tasks-with-cron-jobs.md

 <!-- overview -->

-CronJobs was promoted to general availability in Kubernetes v1.21.
-If you are using an older version of Kubernetes, please refer to the documentation for the version of Kubernetes that you are using, so that you see accurate information.
-Older Kubernetes versions do not support the `batch/v1` CronJob API.
+CronJobs was promoted to general availability in PlaidCloud v1.21.
+If you are using an older version of PlaidCloud, please refer to the documentation for the version of PlaidCloud that you are using, so that you see accurate information.
+Older PlaidCloud versions do not support the `batch/v1` CronJob API.

 You can use a {{< glossary_tooltip text="CronJob" term_id="cronjob" >}} to run {{< glossary_tooltip text="Jobs" term_id="job" >}} on a time-based schedule.
 These automated jobs run like [Cron](https://en.wikipedia.org/wiki/Cron) tasks on a Linux or UNIX system.